Service-to-Service RPC

 must implement

 Serializable.
-Cross-language consumers are not supported. - Static service registry: service-name → URL is resolved from YAML only;
+Cross-language consumers are not supported. - Static service registry: appCode → URL is resolved from YAML only;

 no service discovery.
 Switch per environment via

-application-{profile}.yml. - One Resilience4j policy for all targets: every RPC call shares the
+application-{profile}.yml.
+A missingrpc.services.<appCode>entry for a remote model fails fast. - One Resilience4j policy for all targets: every RPC call shares the

 softa-rpcretry + circuit-breaker instance — you can’t tune SLAs per target. - System models never redirect:

-sys_*catalog rows always serve locally, even if their model metadata carries aserviceName.
+sys_*catalog models always serve locally, whatever theirappCode.
 Prevents circular routing during bootstrap.

 Failure handling